ZPESystems/Ansible/examples/playbooks/system-roles/Migration_Automation_Managed_Devices/Readme.md

 ---

 ## Migration process for the use case ACME-A.
-### Phase 1: Replacement of Management Solution
+### Phase 1: Replacement of the Management Solution

-In a nutshell to deploy the migration process, the following steps are required:
+In a nutshell, to deploy the migration process the following steps are required:

 #### Step 1: Prepare the `NGM-Coordinator`
 This step assumes that the new ZPE device `NGM - Coordinator` has been deployed and the customer have remote SSH access.